open-dynamic-robot-initiative/trifinger_simulation/docs/getting_started.rst

 ``robot_interfaces`` structure by using a backend that uses the pyBullet driver.
 This way, the full functionality of ``robot_interfaces`` is available (i.e. all the issues described below are not there).
-The drawback is that this way it is not possible to directly access the simulation, e.g. to visualize goal positions.
+The drawback is that this way it is not possible to directly access the simulation, e.g. to reset the finger.
 For more details see `robot_interfaces with Simulation`_.

 Simulation is stepped in ``append_desired_action()``
 ----------------------------------------------------

-Everytime the ``append_desired_action()`` method is called, the next time step in the simulation is computed.
+Every time the ``append_desired_action()`` method is called, the next time step in the simulation is computed.
 This means that the state of the simulation does not change as long as this method is not called.
 This is different to the real robot, which will physically continue to move